On-site quality control during manufacturing to verify products meet specifications at every stage, catching defects early.

 Understanding these typical defects helps you set clear quality criteria and inspection checklists tailored to Mexico's manufacturing environment.

-When importing from Mexico, buyers must consider: USMCA rules of origin determine duty-free access to US and Canadian markets, with specific automotive content requirements.
-Mexico's NOM (Normas Oficiales Mexicanas) are mandatory technical standards for products sold domestically.
-Maquiladora (IMMEX) programs provide duty-free import of materials for re-export.
-The automotive sector follows IATF 16949 quality standards.
-Food exports must comply with FDA and USDA requirements for the US market..
+When importing from Mexico, buyers must consider: USMCA rules of origin determine duty-free access to US and Canadian markets, with specific automotive content requirements โ 75% regional value content for vehicles and key components.
+Mexico's NOM (Normas Oficiales Mexicanas) are mandatory technical standards for products sold domestically, covering safety, labeling, and performance requirements across hundreds of product categories.
+The IMMEX (Industria Manufacturera, Maquiladora y de Servicios de Exportaciรณn) program provides duty-free import of raw materials and components for manufacturing and re-export, significantly reducing production costs.
+The automotive sector follows IATF 16949 quality standards, aerospace follows AS9100, and medical devices follow ISO 13485 and FDA 21 CFR Part 820.
+Food exports must comply with FDA, USDA, and FSIS requirements for the US market, with SENASICA (Mexico's food safety authority) overseeing domestic food safety standards..
 Our during production inspection process in Mexico includes verification of applicable compliance requirements, helping you avoid customs rejections and regulatory penalties.

 Mexico's maquiladora sector is experiencing rapid growth from nearshoring trends.
 Book inspections early as inspector demand is high in border manufacturing zones.
-Our local inspectors are stationed across Monterrey, Guadalajara, Ciudad Juárez, Querétaro, Tijuana, and Mexico City, allowing us to reach most factories within 24–48 hours of booking confirmation.
+Our local inspectors are stationed across Monterrey, Guadalajara, Ciudad Juรกrez, Querรฉtaro, Tijuana, and Mexico City, allowing us to reach most factories within 24โ48 hours of booking confirmation.

 Our inspector evaluates the factory's production setup, raw materials in use, and work-in-progress items to verify alignment with your specifications.